Open Reading Period: August 15 - December 15

-All topics are considered, except for overtly political and religious poems as Glassworks strives for nuanced complexity and seeks work with insight, depth, and emotion.
+All topics are considered, though Glassworks strives for nuanced complexity and seeks work with insight, depth, and emotion.
 We invite submissions that employ deliberate craft of creation and format, but we discourage overworked experimental forms.
 We encourage hybrid forms, such as prose poems.
 We especially seek to promote work by authors from marginalized communities.

 Glassworks publishes short works monthly in our online feature: flashglass.
-Flash is often defined by what it isn't: it isn't more than 500 words, it isn't a full narrative, it isn't plot or character or just a poems without line breaks.
+Flash is often defined by what it isn't: it isn't a fragment of plot or a character sketch or just a poem without line breaks.
 Flash, however, is an opportunity:

 For the reader: to rotate a whole in the mind, to encounter language pruned and curated, a candy quick to dissolve that lingers on the tongue.